 - Amniotic fluid volume is less than 500 mL at 32 – 36 weeks gestation.

-If you had oligohydramnios (low amniotic fluid) and your child was diagnosed with a birth injury such as cerebral palsy, a seizure disorder or hypoxic ischemic encephalopathy (HIE), the award-winning birth injury lawyers at ABC Law Centers can help.
-We have helped children throughout the country obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
-Our nationally recognized birth injury firm has numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm until we win your case.
+If you had oligohydramnios (low amniotic fluid) and your child was diagnosed with a birth injury such as cerebral palsy, a seizure disorder, or hypoxic-ischemic encephalopathy (HIE), the award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers can help.
+We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
 Email or call Reiter & Walsh ABC Law Centers at 888-419-2229 for a free case evaluation.
-Our firm’s award-winning lawyers are available 24 / 7 to speak with you.
+We are available 24 / 7 to speak with you.

 Free Case Review | Available 24/7 | No Fee Until We Win